|Period:||Semester 1 / 2, Block II, IV||Hours of study:||38:00 hrs|

 Students are not automatically enrolled for an examination.
 They can register via uSis from 100 to 10 calendar days before the date; students who are not registered will not be permitted to take the examination.

 Mode of instruction

-8 2-hour lectures and 8 2-hour work group sessions.
+8 2-hour lectures in English and 8 2-hour work group sessions in English or Dutch.

 The Institute of Psychology uses fixed rules for grade calculation and compulsory attendance.
 It also follows the policy of the Faculty of Social and Behavioural Sciences to systematically check student papers for plagiarism with the help of software.
 Disciplinary measures will be taken when fraud is detected.
 Students are expected to be familiar with and understand the implications of these three policies.

 Gazzaniga, M.S., Ivry, R.B. & Mangun, G.R.
 (2013).
 Cognitive Neuroscience: The Biology of the Mind (4th edition).
 New York: Norton & Company.
 ISBN 978-0-393-91203-6 (paperback)